background

 • View Extended/Alternate Bio

-Barbara Corcoran’s credentials include straight D’s in high school and college and twenty jobs by the time she turned twenty-three.
-It was her next job that would make her one of the most successful entrepreneurs in the country when she took a $1000 loan to start The Corcoran Group.
+Barbara Corcoran’s credits include straight D’s in high school and college and 20 jobs by the time she turned 23.
+It was her next job that would make her one of the most successful entrepreneurs in the country: She borrowed $1,000 and quit her job as a waitress to start a tiny real estate company in New York City.
+The Corcoran Group, the largest and best-known brand in the brokerage business, building the largest and best-known brand in the business.

 Barbara Corcoran Speaking Videos